50 American Beers To Try This Summer

 40. SUMMER OF LAGER // CISCO BREWERS // MASSACHUSETTS

-Summer of Lager is a Bohemian pilsner, a perfect beach beer—but enjoy this one where it's brewed, right on the island of Nantucket, Massachusetts.
+is a Bohemian pilsner, a perfect beach beer—but enjoy this one where it's brewed, right on the island of Nantucket, Massachusetts.
 If a light beer is what you’re after, pick up a six pack of Sankaty Light, another Cisco Brewers product that’s just 126 calories and named after the famous Nantucket lighthouse.

 41. SUMMER SOLSTICE // ANDERSON VALLEY BREWING COMPANY // CALIFORNIA